stuartasiimwe7/blackboxml/README.md

 ## Installation

-To get started with **BlackBoxML**, follow these steps to set up your environment and install the package:
+Follow the steps below to set up your environment and install the package in order to get started:

 ### Step 1: Create a Virtual Environment